 - Bring greater clarity, authenticity, and deeper understanding to your relationships with Animals and humans

-The content of this self-paced twelve-session course has been divided into six classes, each consisting of two sessions.
-Since Nature Mindfulness is recorded and online, you can take more time or revisit sessions to process the material more fully.
-Classes build on prior material and practices and can be integrated as you progress through the course.
+The content of this self-paced six-class course is recorded and online, so you can take more time or revisit sessions to process the material more fully.
+Classes build on prior material and practices and can be integrated as you progress.
 The pace is up to you.

-In the first session of each class (Session I), you are provided with a recorded presentation, guided meditations, readings and resources which center on a particular theme or topic.
-During the second session of each class (Session II), you are asked to engage with the material that has been presented by working with questions for reflections and journaling.
-This second session provides time and space to sit with the presented material, and, importantly, put this learning into practice.
-You are invited to connect with other learners on the Kerulos Learning Institute (KLI) platform in the Nature Mindfulness group and join the Kerulos Constellation Facebook to meet, discuss, and share.
-In addition to biweekly Zoom meetings with the instructors to answer questions, you may schedule a private mentoring session with an instructor to discuss the material and practices in greater depth.
+Each class consists of recorded presentations, guided meditations, readings and resources that center on a particular theme or topic.
+There are also Questions for Reflection that provide an opportunity to engage more fully with the material and, importantly, put this learning into practice.
+You are invited to connect with other learners in the Nature Mindfulness Group on the Kerulos Learning Institute (KLI) platform or on the Kerulos Constellation Facebook page where you can meet, discuss, and share.
+You may also schedule a private mentoring session with an instructor to discuss the material and practices in greater depth.

-By transforming yourself, you transforming the lives of Animals.
+By transforming yourself, you transform the lives of Animals.

 Class One: Mindfulness in a Changing World.
 We begin with reflections on the importance of mindfulness, and why grounding mindfulness and meditation in Nature is vital for a revolution in human consciousness to heal the planet.